Book This Trip

 How About Lifestyle and Culture in the Gokyo Renjo La Pass Trek?

 The majority of people in the area are Sherpas, each with a unique cultural identity.
 They dress in traditional attire, speak their native languages, and deeply practice Buddhism.
 Sherpas adhere to their cultural traditions, evident in the numerous monasteries, tsortens, prayer wheels, prayer flags, stupas, and other Buddhist monuments.
-Walking clockwise is a practice to seek blessings from the divine in accordance with Sherpa beliefs.
+Walking clockwise is a practice to seek blessings from the divine in Sherpa beliefs.

 Is there a well-managed lodging and food facility?